 Why Cardiovascular Risk Rises After 40

-Heart disease remains the leading cause of death among men in the United States.
+Heart disease remains a leading cause of death among men in the United States.
 The risk doesn't spike overnight, but the mid-40s mark a turning point when several biological and lifestyle factors begin to converge.

 Blood pressure tends to rise with age as arteries gradually lose flexibility.
 Cholesterol profiles often shift, with LDL ("bad" cholesterol) climbing and HDL ("good" cholesterol) declining.
 Inflammation in the blood vessels increases, and the body becomes less efficient at managing blood sugar — a precursor to insulin resistance and type 2 diabetes, both of which stress the cardiovascular system.

-What Is TRT and Who May Benefit?
+What Is Hormone Replacement Therapy and Who May Be Considered?

 ED Treatment and Cardiovascular Health: A Critical Link